-The world of web design never stands still, with innovations constantly spicing up what's possible online (we're currently getting excited by the opportunities variable fonts offer to website layout).
+The world of web design never stands still, with innovations constantly spicing up what's possible online (we're currently getting excited by the opportunities variable fonts offer to website layout, not to mention what's now achievable with a website builder).
 But while we've been excited by some web design tools that are still in their infancy, practices that have been around for a while are also finding new leases of life.

-To give you a taste of how designers are finding creative ways to make the web a more enjoyable place to be, we've rounded up five sensational new sites that are sure to inspire you.
+To give you a taste of how designers are finding creative ways to make the web a more enjoyable place to be, we've rounded up five sensational new sites that are sure to inspire you (to make your site the best it can be, ensure your web hosting is up to scratch).
 These are all platforms that are shaking up the status quo, as well as proving to be useful and informative.

 01. WWF Australia